Scientific Name

 Toxicity of Euphorbia balsamifera

-E. balsamifera produces a toxic white milky sap that may cause burns or irritation if in contact with the skin or eyes.
-Therefore, it is best to keep this plant away from children and pets.
+E. balsamifera produces a toxic white milky sap that may cause burns or irritation if it comes into contact with the skin or eyes.
+Therefore, keeping this plant away from children and pets is best.

 Links